cloudacademy/stocks-app-eks/terraform/k8s/archs/arch2/README.md

 ![Stocks App](/docs/eks-stocks-arch2.png)

 ### Terraform Provisioning
-This architecture is deployed automatically during provisioning time by setting the `k8s.stocks_app_architecture` local variable to `arch2` in the `main.tf` template.
+This architecture is deployed automatically during provisioning time by setting the `k8s.stocks_app_architecture` Local Value to `arch2` in the `main.tf` template.

 ```
 locals {